 Due to the nature of the underlying companies, there is a higher risk of such a company(ies) failing.

-If you would like more information on Enterprise Investment Schemes please contact David Hardman.
+If you would like more information on Enterprise Investment Schemes please get in touch with me.